How Do Smart Cities Benefit Businesses and Residents?

 Boosting Smart Cities’ Economies

 Residents and businesses benefit from strong economies.
-More resources are available to maintain and improve essential aspects ranging from transportation networks to public health clinics during economic growth.
-Plus, people typically have more disposable income and feel comfortable about spending it rather than saving it in anticipation of more difficult times ahead.
+More resources are available to maintain and improve essential aspects during economic growth.
+Plus, people typically have more disposable income and feel comfortable about spending it rather than saving it in case of difficult times ahead.

 High-tech cities can stimulate economies by encouraging investment and spurring tourism.
-A data collection and usage strategy could remove issues that discourage tourists, such as long lines at attractions or delayed buses.
-If city planners invest in smart navigational systems, visitors could put away their guidebooks and paper maps and get immersed in more pleasant, helpful experiences.
+Data collection and usage could remove issues that discourage tourists, such as long lines at attractions or delayed buses.
+Smart navigational systems could let visitors put away their guidebooks and paper maps for more pleasant, helpful experiences.